-12. Select OK to return to the table of RTP Stream Pair Settings where you must select OK to apply the settings.
+12. Select OK to return to the table of RTP Endpoint Settings where you must select OK to apply the settings.

-If you change the configuration while recording, then all active recordings on all VoIP recording channels will terminate when you select OK.
+If you change the configuration while recording, then all active recordings on all IP recording channels will terminate when you select \mathbf{OK} .

-Once you update an RTP Stream Pair service, Total Recall VR is ready to accept RTP packets from RoIP endpoints on the updated IP address and ports that are specified in the configuration of the RTP Stream Pair service.
+Once you update an RTP Stream service, Total Recall VR is ready to accept RTP packets from RoIP endpoints on the updated IP address and port that are specified in the configuration of the RTP Stream service.

-You must change the configuration of the RoIP endpoint to send RTP packets to the RTP Stream Pair service as well.
+You must change the configuration of the RoIP endpoint to send RTP packets to the RTP Stream service as well.

-7.4.3.6.
+7.4.3.5.
 Tait VRP Service